vincent-hanlon/hyp-globodera/README.md

 `generate_alignment_report('pallida.top6_alleles.fasta', 'pallida.example_alleles.fastq', 'output.pdf')`

+Input FASTQ files should be created from the output file from [parse_hyp_motifs.py](parse_hyp_motifs.py) using data from the NCBI Sequence Read Archive (see article above).

 ### Nucleotide diversity calculation

 This [simple script](nucleotide_diversity_pi_from_pooled_vcf.py) calculates the nucleotide diversity across genomic regions (BED file) from biallelic or multiallelic SNVs in an all-sites VCF (should include invariant sites).
 The VCF must contain a single sample originating from a pool of individuals, under the assumption that there are many more individuals than reads.
 This way, every read is likely to represent a distinct individual.
 The script uses the allele depth field as a proxy for allele frequencies.
+The VCF files we used are available from Dryad and should first be filtered/processed as described (see article above).